giampaolo/confix/docs/index.rst

       File "/home/giampaolo/svn/confix/confix.py", line 378, in process_conf
         section=None)
       File "/home/giampaolo/svn/confix/confix.py", line 393, in process_pair
-        raise UnrecognizedKeyError(key, new_value, section=section)
+        raise UnrecognizedSettingKeyError(key, new_value, section=section)
-    confix.UnrecognizedKeyError: configuration file provides setting key 'host' with value 'localhost' but setting key 'host' is not defined in the config class
+    confix.UnrecognizedSettingKeyError: configuration file provides setting key 'host' with value 'localhost' but setting key 'host' is not defined in the config class

 Things to note:
  - setting key ``'host'`` was specified in the configuration file but not in